 We’re sharing vintage Valentine gift ideas today!

 I’ve been spending a lot of time decluttering and organizing the house as of late.
-So, I really didn’t buy too much when I went to the Renningers Extravaganza in January.
+So, I really didn’t buy too much when I went to the Renningers Extravaganza last year.

 Despite being restrained, I swear, there always seems to be this silent struggle…

 “Do I really need this?”